 Environment Management Plan

-The Petroleum (Environment) Regulations 2016 require that an Environment Management Plan (EMP) is submitted by the petroleum interest holder (proponent) to the Minister for Environment and Natural Resources (the Minister).
+The Petroleum (Environment) Regulations 2016 require that an Environment Management Plan (EMP) is submitted by the petroleum interest holder (proponent) to the Minister for Environment and Parks and Water Security (the Minister).

 The Minister is responsible for review and the decision on whether submitted EMPs are approved.